 At the University of West Georgia in Carrollton, Admissions Director Justin Barlow sees the same mix of reasons for seniors returning to college.

-“This is the group that says, ‘I really want to take an art class’ or ‘I want to learn to speak Spanish’,” said Barlow.
+“This is the group that says, ‘I really want to take an art class’ or ‘I want to learn to speak Spanish’,” Barlow said.
 “But there are others who are very serious about seeking a degree.
 If they are, that means they have to meet the same requirements as if they were 18 or 24: They have to take a placement exam, get their transcripts, fill out the application.
 It’s not just show up, sit in class and have fun.”

 West Georgia does not require seniors to pay an application charge, but they are charged for some fees as well as the cost of any books and supplies.
-During the fall 2013 term, 33 senior students were enrolled.
-The same semester saw 105 seniors studying at Kennesaw State and 187 at Georgia State - the highest number of seniors in the metro area.

 Daddona said having senior scholars in the classroom adds an extra dynamic.